LEARN About TSC

 One of the reasons Tuberous Sclerosis is difficult to understand is because it is such a diverse condition.
 Every child is an individual and not every person affected by TSC will have all of the signs or symptoms.
 Symptoms of TSC are also seen in varying degrees in each child.
 Recent improvements in treatment of TSC and its symptoms (particularly in seizure control) mean that the outcome for babies born today is often better that in previous generations.

-There is currently no way to predict which individuals will be severely affected by the symptoms of TSC and which will be only mildly affected.
+There is currently no way to predict which individuals will be severely affected by the symptoms of TSC and which will be mildly affected.
+Lifelong surveillance and management of symptoms as they arise is very important.

 The signs and symptoms